 - Be enthusiastic.
 Bring your genki!

 - Speak slowly and clearly.
-Especially if you are from a different country from your predecessor, your students may have trouble understanding your accent at first and will take some time to get used to your English, even if you are using words they understand
+Your students may have trouble understanding your accent at first and will take some time to get used to your English, even if you are using words they understand

-- Try and show your JTE or HRT your presentation before so they can give feedback and decide what they might need to help translate
+- Try and show your JTE or HRT your presentation before so they can give feedback and are familiar with the content

 - Include things for students to look at or touch.
 If you haven’t brought anything with you, don’t worry.
 Most schools have very good printers that you can use and probably laminators too!